ISTQB Virtual Advanced Test Automation Engineer Training

 - Add-on option of printed copies of printed course materials

 - An electronic exam voucher valid for one year is priced separately and is available as an optional purchase using the pulldown menu on this page.
 All individuals sitting for the Advanced Level exams must have successfully completed the Foundation Level Certification and sufficient practical experience.
 Proof of eligibility is available from the American Software Testing Qualifications Board and is required to take an Advanced exam

 - Course completion certificate (often used for employer reimbursement)

 The exam is not administered during the course.
-With the ASTQB Advanced Level exams, a second exam attempt is included provided that the examinee received their Foundation Level certification via an ASTQB exam and had the first attempt by Dec 31, 2020.
+With the ASTQB Advanced Level exams, a second exam attempt is included provided that the examinee received their Foundation Level certification via an ASTQB or AT*SQA exam and had the first attempt by December 31, 2021.
 The second attempt must be made within 4 months of the first.
 For all iSQI exam levels, an exam can be purchased with a single exam attempt only or a 2TRY exam can be purchased allowing for a second attempt regardless of the exam used for the Foundation Level certification.
 The second attempt must be made within 90 days of the first.

 All individuals sitting for the Advanced Level exams must have successfully completed the Foundation Level Certification and sufficient practical experience.

 This course was accredited by the ASTQB September 2018.This course follows the ISTQB Advanced Level Syllabus Test Automation Engineer 2016.